 Things to do in Gelang Patah, JB

-We’re excited to head into the city for our favourite Johor Bahru cafes and massage parlours within reach of JB from the Causeway.
+Any time there’s a long weekend, we’re always excited to head into JB for our favourite Johor Bahru cafes and massage parlours within reach of JB from the Causeway.
 But this is not the only way in.
 There’s still the Tuas Checkpoint, which enters JB from the west of Singapore.

 En route to JB Sentral from here, you’ll pass by golf courses and even an outdoor park for water sports in an area called Gelang Patah.

 Best of all, these are all within less than an hour’s drive from the checkpoint.
-Here are 8 things you’ll be able to do:
+Here are the best things you’ll be able to do: